-Granville Christian Academy holds Commencement exercises for its graduating seniors according to the school calendar.
+GCA typically holds Commencement exercises for its graduating seniors the weekend before Memorial Day weekend.

 Order packets for caps, gowns, and graduation invitations are made available to parents or guardians with information on specific ordering dates and approximate costs.

-Granville Christian Academy will specifically design a graduation invitation with our school crest that will be available each year for the graduating class.
+GCA will specifically design a graduation invitation with our school crest that will be available each year for the graduating class.
 These may be ordered with the caps and gowns.
-Various graduation memorabilia items will be available for students to purchase.
+Various graduation memorabilia items will also be available for students to purchase.